ryanquinnnelson/CMU-02750-Study-of-Type-2-Active-Learning-Algorithms/README.md

 *In layman's terms, ZLG starts with the idea that if we assume data has natural clusters, we can also assume that two data points which are close together are likely to have the same label.
-Under this theory, labeled instances surrounding an unlabeled instance "influence" what the label ought to be, with the amount of influence depending on how similar the labeled instance is to the unlabeled one.*
+Under this theory, labeled instances surrounding an unlabeled instance "influence" what the label ought to be, with the amount of influence depending on how similar a labeled instance is to the unlabeled one.*

 *ZLG models this influence as a system of energy, with each data point radiating energy outward onto all of its neighbors.
 Data points with similar labels "vibrate" at similar wavelengths, creating resonance; data points